jvillenap/CMS-Secured-by-Blockchain/README.md

 Steps to execute the HoL
 ========================
 To implement a solution like the one exposed in this HoL, there are three main areas to work:
-   1. Blockchain infrastructure preparation
+   1. Blockchain infrastructure preparation.
-   2. Smartcontract Creation
+   2. Development and Deployment of the Smartcontract.
-   3. Development of application which make use of our Smartcontract
+   3. Creation of the application(s) which will make use of our Smartcontract.
   <p align="center">
 <img width="584" height="532" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/images/8-bc-arquitecture.png"/>
 </p>